Teacher in Ho Chi Minh City, 4

 SunRise City had three zones, North, Central, and South, with multiple towers from 31 to 35 floors in height in each zone.
 From the outside, the towers promised a life of luxury in a rapidly changing city.
 From the inside, the towers offered floor after floor of apartment units with 2 and 3 bedrooms.
 Some, for sale; others, for rent.

 On a final stop in our tour, as Howard and I stood inside a 2-bedroom unit with a monthly rent of $1,200 on the 22nd floor, Howard went to a window and looked out and over the Saigon River which snaked through the streets below.

 “Beautiful,” Howard said.
-“I’m looking for the Mekong River to the south, but I can’t find it.
+“I’m looking for the Mekong River much farther to the south, but I can’t find it.
 There’s too much haze.
 And it’s too far away.”

 Binh took Howard back to Hotel Vissai Saigon.
 Then he drove me to the Nhà Hàng Ngon restaurant, where I had to meet Karen, on Pasteur Street in District 1.

 It started raining as Binh pulled in front of the restaurant in what was formerly a traditional French villa.

 On the menu, I saw a wide selection of options, both traditional Vietnamese dishes and Chinese classics.
 In the courtyard, I admired the stylish décor, but then decided it was overdone.

 When Karen arrived, she shook the water off her umbrella.
 She had come from the University of Economics in District 3.
 She wore a raincoat and carried a motorcycle helmet under one arm.
 She had ridden with one of the motorcyclists.

 “I’ve been teaching an English class two times per week there,” she said.